 - Avoid supper

-Eating a big meal before sleep increases your metabolism and makes it difficult to fall into deep sleep.
+Eating a big meal before sleep increases your metabolism and makes it difficult to fall into a deep sleep.
 Avoid drinking caffeine 6 hours before bed as well.

 - Reduce screen time